 Initially drawn to the vast landscapes of the American Southwest, Jeffrey eventually turned his focus to the place where he lived, challenging himself to reconcile urban density with the ideals of landscape photography.
-From that tension emerged the Ambiscape—an exploration of how built and natural environments coexist, intersect, and reflect one another.
+From that tension emerged the Ambiscape—an exploration of how built and natural environments intersect, merge, and coexist together.

 Based in Jersey City, NJ, Jeffrey is a founding member of the Hudson River Art Collective.
 His work has been exhibited at major New York art fairs, including Art Expo and The Affordable Art Fair, as well as in juried exhibitions throughout the region and beyond.
 He is the author of a book based on his ongoing project Crossings & Passages.